mchianale/loan_request_application/README.md

       - backend_service
       - loan_service
     networks:
-      - app-network
+      - public
 ```

 ## Improvements
-1. **Isolation issues with the database and Frontend and Loan Services**: It is necessary to enhance communication between the MongoDB database and the Frontend and Loan services to ensure better data isolation and security while optimizing access performance.

-2. **Optimization of the various Dockerfiles for faster containerization**: A review of the Dockerfiles is recommended to reduce build time and improve the efficiency of containerization.
+1. **Optimization of the various Dockerfiles for faster containerization**: A review of the Dockerfiles is recommended to reduce build time and improve the efficiency of containerization.
 This could include removing unnecessary dependencies and utilizing caching when installing packages.

 ## Citation